add101/Week1-HTML-CSS-Github/README.md

 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible `alt` attributes
 * Heading attributes fall in sequential order
-* Title elements contain a concise, descriptive title"
+* Title elements contain a concise, descriptive title "

 ### Adjustments made to HTML and CSS:
 -Changed div with id=header to \<header\> tag for clearer semantic taggin.
 Same for id=footer to \<footer\>